TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _pibase:
     -   *piBase*

-        piBase is a base class for developing frontend plugins in TYPO3.
+        piBase was a base class for developing frontend plugins in TYPO3.
+The name "piBase" is based on the old class `class.tslib_pibase.php` ("pi" for "PlugIn"), which is today moved into a `AbstractPlugin` API class and provides base functionality that can be extended.
         Nowadays, it has been superseded by Extbase or completely custom PHP-code plugins.